360-Viewer/towers-v.04/README.md

+# Description

+This is a website that allows the display and navigation of panoramic 360-degree photos of three skyscraper buildings using the react-sphere-viewer library.

-# Getting Started with Create React App
+# Getting Started
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts